tomzorz/awesome-mixedreality/README.md

 ## Unity Library
 * [Mixed Reality Toolkit - Unity](https://github.com/Microsoft/MixedRealityToolkit-Unity) - MixedRealityToolkit-Unity uses code from the base MixedRealityToolkit repository and makes it easier to consume in Unity.
+* [XRTK](https://github.com/XRTK/XRTK-Core) - The fork of Microsoft's MRTK with support for more AR/MR platforms, including ARCore, ARkit and Lumin.

 # Other Awesome Lists
 Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.